Free Kitchen Hacks eBook

 Then, add the remainder of the broth and heat and stir until the liquid is once again absorbed.
 By now, your rice should be almost cooked.

 Keep your heat source on medium and add your pumpkin puree.
-Use a spatula or wooden spoon to fold the puree into the rice, making sure its distributed evenly throughout.
+Use a spatula or wooden spoon to fold the puree into the rice, making sure it’s distributed evenly throughout.

 Now, add the coconut milk and stir again.
 You should have a super creamy, light orange mixture resembling a creamy pumpkin soup with rice.